-REMPEC tasked EERA to examine the possibility of designating the Mediterranean Sea or parts thereof as SOx Emission Control Area(s) under Annex VI of the International Convention for the Prevention of Pollution from Ships.
-EERA teamed with FMI to collaborate on activity-based modeling of ship fuel consumption, combustion emissions, and regional pollution fate and transport.
-FMI provided activitybased shipping emissions fuel consumption estimates and emissions estimates for a base year of 2016 and for future years 2020, 2030, 2040, and 2050.
+REMPEC tasked EERA to examine the possibility of designating the Mediterranean Sea, or parts thereof, as SO_x ECA(s) under MARPOL Annex VI.
+EERA teamed with FMI to collaborate on activitybased modeling of ship fuel consumption, combustion emissions, and regional pollution fate and transport.
+FMI provided activity-based shipping emissions fuel consumption estimates and emissions estimates for a base year of 2016 and for future years 2020, 2030, 2040, and 2050.
 Vessel modeling was informed by 2016 direct vessel observations using Automated Identification System (AIS) data, used the state-of-art Ship Traffic Emissions Assessment Model (STEAM), which was the model chosen for the Third IMO Greenhouse Gas Study 2015 (GHG3) and updated for current research including a 2018 peer-reviewed journal publication evaluating potential impact of global implementation of MARPOL VI fuel-sulphur limits on health and environment.
 EERA used pollutant exposure and deposition data from the FMI fate and transport model to estimate changes in health outcomes, namely premature mortality and childhood asthma morbidity.
-EERA also evaluated the fuel and emissions summaries to consider technical and economic feasibility, to guantify compliance costs, and to describe the cost-effectiveness of a SOx Emission Control Area.
-Work products are intended to provide decision-support information regarding whether and how to mitigate ship emissions in service of regional environmental and human health and maritime stewardship in the Mediterranean Sea.
+EERA also evaluated the fuel and emissions summaries to consider technical and economic feasibility, to quantify compliance costs, and to describe the cost-effectiveness of a SO_x Emission Control Area.
+Work products are intended to provide decisionsupport information regarding whether and how to mitigate ship emissions in service of regional environmental and human health and maritime stewardship in the Mediterranean Sea.